die-rod-go/pulse/README.md

+# Warning
+Pulse is bad.
+Pulse is very very bad.
+The interpreter is inefficient.
+The language itself is lacking features and very confusing to use (If you mapped this along two axis I am in the worst quadrant possible.
+But it is my baby.
+An ugly baby.
+But my baby.

+Jokes aside, I wrote this as a way to dip my toe into the world programming language design and compilers.
+I learned a lot and my next language will hopefully be less ugly (but still a baby).

 # Pulse
 Pulse is an event-driven programming language where every statement is triggered by a named event.
 Execution follows a strict event subscription order, and control flow is managed through event calls rather than traditional loops or function calls.